seanpm2001/Oh-My-Xonsh_Xontrib-Up/README.md

 xontrib load up
 ```

+## Alternative install

-You can also install directly from this repo instead of PyPI:
+Alternatively, you can also install directly from this repo (or your own fork) instead of using PyPI:

 ```shell
 xpip install git+https://github.com/oh-my-xonsh/xontrib-up.git